ngyewkong/React_Stable_Diffusion/api/README.md

 ### - install dependencies for requirements.txt

-### - create auth_token.py with api key from hugging face (to use pretrained models from hugging face)
+### - create .env file used in auth_token.py with api key from hugging face (to use pretrained models from hugging face)

 ### - api.py has been optimised for macs using mac silicon (device="mps" & enable_attention_slicing() for low ram devices)